 Meanwhile, you might think that the Orangerie is empty.
 But it’s not.
 Every year from May to September, the Orangerie at le Jardin du Luxembourg hosts exhibitions of photographers, paintings and sculptures.
 Every day approximately 1500 people visit the exhibitions.

+One of the fun things to do in the Luxembourg Gardens is find the Statue of Liberty.
 This particular Statue of Liberty has only been gracing the Luxembourg Gardens since 2013.
-It replaced a small-scale model of Liberty Lighting The World that had stood in the garden since 1906.
+It replaced a small-scale model that had stood in the garden since 1906.
 The original bronze statue, which was presented at the Universal Exhibition of 1900 by Auguste Bartholdi, now stands in the grand hallway of sculptures in the Musée d’Orsay.

 Right beside the Statue of Liberty is an American oak tree, a gift from the American community in Paris, that is dedicated to the memory of the victims of September 11, 2001.